SIMs, embedded SIM & secure OS

 What is a Secure Element and what can it do to improve security and connectivity in the mobile industry?

-A Secure Element (SE) hosts applications safely and stores sensitive data inside the user’s device.
+A Secure Element (SE) is an electronic component, hardware, that hosts applications safely and stores sensitive data inside the user’s device.
 It acts as a vault for the information and applications.
 It is essentially a microprocessor-based platform that cannot be violated.

-Some examples of Secure Elements include SIM cards, embedded SIMs (eSIMs), machine-to-machine (M2M) SIMs, and many more.
+An example of Secure Elements are the SIM cards, in all its form factors such as SIMs, embedded SIMs (eSIMs), machine-to-machine (M2M) SIMs, and many more.
 They are responsible for the connectivity and security of your device – creating the connection between the operator network, store personal information, protect the applications, and boost the value-added services offered by MNOs.

 M2M cellular connections are set to reach 1.6 billion in 2024, a 156% growth in the next 5 years, powering M2M services such as smart cities, smart metering, connected cars, and even smart agriculture through SIM and eSIM technology.